25 Best Things to Do With a Counseling Psychology Degree

 When most people think of a counselor, they probably envision a compassionate person who helps an individual deal with a behavioral disorder, substance abuse or other mental health problems, and to be sure, those types of jobs are among the most plentiful in the field.

 • Substance Abuse Counselor: Works with people dealing with substance abuse, addiction, alcoholism or other chemical dependence, sometimes within the context of a 12-step methodology, such as Alcoholics Anonymous.
-Substance abuse counselors make a median annual wage of more than $44,000 per year, according to the U.S. Bureau of Labor Statistics.
+Substance abuse counselors earn a median annual wage of $53,710, according to the U.S. Bureau of Labor Statistics.
+(BLS: substance abuse, behavioral disorder, and mental health counselors)

 • Stress and Anxiety Therapist: Especially helpful in our increasingly fast-paced culture, stress and anxiety therapists assist people with developing coping skills and tools so that their day-to-day stress and anxiety do not interfere with their success in life.
-They make about $45,000 per year.
+They make an average of $60,080 per year.
+(BLS: substance abuse, behavioral disorder, and mental health counselors)

 • Applied Behavior Analyst: Analyzes behavioral issues in those experiencing a major behavior disorder, such as Asperger’s syndrome and other autism spectrum disorders and implements behavior-modifying therapies to eliminate problems and help individuals build crucial life skills.
-They make about $50,000 per year.
+They make an average of $66,210 per year.
+(BLS: substance abuse, behavioral disorder, and mental health counselors in elementary and secondary schools)

 • Anger Management Counselor: Assists individuals with suspected or diagnosed anger management problems in addressing their rage and anger in a healthier way and helps their clients develop positive reactions to triggering incidents.
-They typically make about $45,000 per year.
+They make an average of $58,210 per year.
+(BLS: substance abuse, behavioral disorder, and mental health counselors in individual and family services)

 • Mental Health Counselor: Works with people who may have specific diagnoses as well as counseling people who may not have a mental illness but need an outside perspective on their behavior.
-Mental health counselors make about $44,000 per year, according to the BLS.
+Mental health counselors make an average of $60,080 per year, according to the BLS.
+(BLS: substance abuse, behavioral disorder, and mental health counselors)

 Work in a School or Other Educational Setting